sasqwatch/ca-dollaru-uxdqmsrv-privesc/README.md

 </p>

 The _file_ and _ldd_ commands will give some basic information about the file.
 Here, we notice two things:
-- Although the host is running on a 64-bit OS, the file is a 32-bit executable.
+- Although the host is running a 64-bit OS, the file is a 32-bit executable.
 - The file is not _stripped_, i.e. it was compiled with debugging information.
 This may ease the reverse engineering process.

 <p align="center">